Justice Thomas says he didn’t have to disclose luxury trips

 Supreme Court justices, like other federal judges, are required to file an annual financial disclosure report which asks them to list gifts they have received, but provides exemptions for hospitality from friends.

-Ethics experts have offered conflicting views about whether Thomas should have disclosed the trips.
+Ethics experts have offered conflicting views about whether Thomas was required to disclose the trips.
 Last month, the federal judiciary bolstered disclosure requirements for all judges, including the high court justices, although overnight stays at personal vacation homes owned by friends remain exempt from disclosure.

+New York University law professor Stephen Gillers, an authority on legal ethics, said Thomas’ statement “is an abdication of his responsibility” under ethics guidelines.

+“Thomas is shamelessly seeking to shift the blame for his failure to report Crow’s princely hospitality to advice he allegedly received from other Justices when he joined the court more than 30 years ago.
+Most of them are now dead and, conveniently, cannot contradict him,” Gillers wrote in an email.

+Charles Geyh, a University of Indiana law professor who studies judicial ethics, wrote in an email that he doubts any justice would have advised Thomas against disclosure if he had laid out the details in ProPublica’s report, “hundreds of thousands of dollars in luxurious travel and accommodations at exotic locales spanning decades, from a benefactor who has a deeply rooted partisan and ideological interest in the future of the Court on which the justice sits.”

+University of Pittsburgh ethics expert Arthur Hellman said that even if Thomas could reasonably have believed he did not have to report Crow’s gifts, he still should have.
+“It would have been preferable in the sense of public confidence in the courts if he had disclosed,” Hellman said.

 Thomas, the longest-serving member of the court, said he has always tried to comply with disclosure guidelines.
-Regarding those changes, “It is, of course, my intent to follow this guidance in the future,” he said in the statement.
+Regarding the recent changes, “It is, of course, my intent to follow this guidance in the future,” he said in the statement.

+The new reporting requirements appear to cover almost all the travel and lodging Crow provided, Hellman said.
+The mere need to disclose could make judges more reluctant to accept the gifts in the first place, he said.

+“If I had to predict, I’d say Justice Thomas will be seeing less of Harlan Crow’s luxurious properties,” Hellman said.

 Democratic lawmakers said the ProPublica story was the latest illustration of why the Supreme Court should adopt an ethics code and further tighten the rules on travel and other gifts.